neo-project/docs/en-us/white-paper.md

 According to this curve, 16% of ANC will be created in the first year, 52% will be created by the 4th year, 80% of the ANC by the 8th year..

 These small coins will be distributed proportionally to corresponding ANS addresses.
 AntShare holders can claim these ANC anytime.
-For example, if someone holds 1% of the whole net, the user will be able to get 8/100 = 0.08 AntShares per block for about 460.8 AntCoins a day.
+For example, if someone holds 1% of the whole net, the user will be able to get 8/100 = 0.08 AntCoins per block for about 460.8 AntCoins a day.

 ## Technology Architecture